Dej Loaf

-Deja Monét Trimble (born April 8, 1991), better known by her stage name Dej Loaf (stylized as DeJ Loaf), is an American rapper, singer and songwriter from Detroit, Michigan.
-She began her music career in 2011, and released her debut single "Just Do It" in 2012.
-In October 2014, she released her second mixtape, Sell Sole.
+Deja Monét Trimble (born April 8, 1991), known professionally as Dej Loaf (stylized as DeJ Loaf), is an American rapper and singer from Detroit, Michigan.
+She is best known for her 2014 single "Try Me" and its 2015 follow-up, "Back Up" (featuring Big Sean).
+The latter received platinum certification by the Recording Industry Association of America (RIAA) and served as lead single for her debut extended play ...And See That's the Thing (2015), which was released by Columbia Records.
+Both songs, along with her guest appearance on Kid Ink's 2015 single "Be Real", peaked within the top 50 of the Billboard Hot 100.
+Her debut studio album, Sell Sole II (2020), was met with positive critical reception despite failing to chart.

 Early life

-Deja Trimble was raised on the East side of Detroit, Michigan.
+Trimble was raised on the east side of Detroit, Michigan.
 As a child, she often listened to music with her parents and grandmother, including 2Pac, Rakim and Miles Davis.
 Her father was killed when she was four years old.
 A self-described "good kid and a decent student" who mostly kept to herself, she began writing her own original music at the age of 9.
 In 2009, she graduated from Southeastern High School in Detroit, playing basketball at the junior varsity level.
-She then attended Saginaw Valley State University and studied nursing for three semesters before deciding to focus full-time on her music career.
+She then attended Saginaw Valley State University and studied nursing for three semesters before deciding to focus full-time on her recording career.